apache/spark/docs/graphx-programming-guide.md

 reduce both the communication and storage overhead.
 Logically, this corresponds to assigning edges to machines and allowing vertices to span multiple machines.
 The exact method of assigning edges depends on the [`PartitionStrategy`][PartitionStrategy] and there are several tradeoffs to the various heuristics.
-Users can choose between different strategies by repartitioning the graph with the [`Graph.partitionBy`][Graph.partitionBy] operator.
 The default partitioning strategy is to use the initial partitioning of the edges as provided on graph construction.
 However, users can easily switch to 2D-partitioning or other heuristics included in GraphX.

+Users can choose between different strategies by repartitioning the graph with the [`Graph.partitionBy`][Graph.partitionBy] operator.
+However, note that `Graph.partitionBy` is broken in Spark 1.0.0 due to [SPARK-1931](https://issues.apache.org/jira/browse/SPARK-1931); see the [suggested workarounds](#partitionBy_workaround) above.

 [Graph.partitionBy]: api/scala/index.html#org.apache.spark.graphx.Graph$@partitionBy(partitionStrategy:org.apache.spark.graphx.PartitionStrategy):org.apache.spark.graphx.Graph[VD,ED]